liangt2001/trade-system/README.md

 # The Trade System

-The Trade System is a program that allows users to view and trade items with each other!
+The Trade System is a program that allows users to view and trade items with each other

-The interface is of this program is a Java.swing GUI.
-To navigate through the program, first choose your preferred
-language: English or French.
-You will then be able to create a new user account or login either as a user or as an admin.

 ## Setup
 1. Download the source code and open the project in IntelliJ.
 Navigate to 'src/Main.java'.
 Then, run 'Main.main()'.
+2. The interface is of this program is a Java.swing GUI.
+To navigate through the program, first choose your preferred
+language: English or French.
+You will then be able to create a new user account or login either as a user or as an admin.
-2. The relevant menu can be accessed and all functionality will be available at this point.
+3. The relevant menu can be accessed and all functionality will be available at this point.

 ## Features